hendrychjan/dotfiles/scripts/citt/README.md

 2. choose the **save** option in flameshot
 3. image is analyzed, text put into your clipboard - use it with ```ctrl+v```

 > I encourage you to first try this script out in terminal.
-Then you can bind it to a keyboard shortcut ( ͡~ ͜ʖ ͡° )
+Then you can bind it to a keyboard shortcut or create an alias in .bashrc ૮ ˆﻌˆ ა